• Skip to main content

 Immortalize Yourself on Broadway

-Ask for a sharpie and a stapler at the Tin Roof on Broadway.
+Ask for a Sharpie and a stapler at the Tin Roof on Broadway.
 Pull a dollar from your wallet, write a message, and staple it to the wall.

 It’s like the Pont Des Arts, a bridge in France famous for being loaded with locks where visitors attach padlocks and throw the keys in the river.